DFE-Digital/sdd-design-history/app/posts/apply_to_become/2022-03-02-PageTitles.md

 ### Why we chose this approach

-This approach was time consuming, but we felt it was he only option given:
+This approach was time consuming, but we felt it was the only option, given:

-- this was a current accessibility issue that needed to be resolved quickly
+- this was an accessibility issue that needed to be resolved quickly
 - any alteration to a page's heading would be a waste of time if the page is later removed or reworked as part of ongoing design changes

  ## Link to prototype